Spring Gardening Tips

 Perform maintenance on your lawn mower

 If you have made the decision to re-arrange where your shrubs are located in the garden, move them now.
 They won’t have as many leaves and will be easier to handle.
 Also plants are under less stress during cooler months.
-Summer months during hot temps are when plants are stressed the most.
+Summer months during hot temps are when plants can stress.
 Check out these money saving gardening hacks to try this spring.

 Top dress your garden beds

 It is best to test your soil’s pH and make changes at the end of winter or in the first week of spring.
 If you have a soil pH below 5.5, it is usually a good idea to “sweeten” your soil with some dolomite lime.
 Dolomite lime takes longer to work but it is safer for your plants than fast-acting hydrate lime.
 Correcting pH levels will help your flowers and vegetables extract nutrients from the ground.
-If your looking for a great organic fertilizer this spring this stuff works great..
+If your looking for a great organic fertilizer this spring this stuff works great.
+When soil is at an incorrect Ph plants are unable to take up much needed nutrients.

 Plant early spring vegetables

-Once your soil is less muddy and is workable, plant your early spring vegetable crops.
-If your soil is still too wet it may be easily compacted, causing your seedlings to struggle.
+Once your soil is less muddy and workable, plant your early spring vegetable crops.
+If your soil is still too wet it may be easily compact, which can cause seedlings to struggle.
 Some of the most popular early spring crops include lettuce, peas, kale, and spinach.
-If you are still experiencing the occasional frost, place plastic containers or cardboard boxes over your plants at night.
+If you are still experiencing the occasional frost, place plastic containers or cardboard boxes over your plants at night or wait a little longer for warmer ground temps.

 Prepare for the bugs

 Have a plan in place for dealing with insects and stick to it!
-Start by applying dormant oil spray to fruit trees and shrubs that are attacked by pests.
+Start by applying dormant oil spray to fruit trees and shrubs that pests are known to attack.
 If you have vegetables planted, develop a strategy for snails, cabbage moths, caterpillars, and slugs.
 Consider using multiple techniques together — everything from eggs shells to barrier paper and organic sprays can play a role.
+Preventive measure are your best bet.

 Plant your flowers

 Thanks for reading our Spring Gardening Tips!
 By following these simple tips, you will have a spring garden that you can be proud of.
-For more gardening news, subscribe to the blog or follow us on social media.
+For more gardening news, subscribe above or follow us on social media.